Research Fellow

 Additional Considerations

-We especially welcome candidates with deep expertise in a particular area of relevance, such as technical AI safety, international governance, or US policy.
+We especially welcome candidates with deep expertise in a particular area of relevance, such as technical governance, frontier safety design, cybersecurity, or US policy.
 We also encourage applications from individuals with strong applied experience, including advising policymakers or leading strategic initiatives in industry or civil society.

 Duration, Location, and Salary